-Whether it's the TD Halifax Jazz Festival, the HubCap Comedy Festival in Moncton, or the Big Red Music Festival out on Prince Edward Island, you'll find an impressive array of festivals to check out on your next visit to Atlantic Canada.
+Whether it's the TD Halifax Jazz Festival or the HubCap Comedy Festival in Moncton, you'll find an impressive array of festivals to check out on your next visit to Atlantic Canada.

-Across Nova Scotia, New Brunswick, and Prince Edward Island, enjoy local accommodations as you seek the best in annual Atlantic Canada Festivals.
+Across Nova Scotia and New Brunswick, enjoy local accommodations as you seek the best in annual Atlantic Canada Festivals.

 In Nova Scotia, you can visit a city like Truro, home to the annual Dutch Mason Blues Festival which is held in early August, or head west along the Bay of Fundy and check out Kingston, home of the annual Kingston Steer BBQ and Village Fair – usually held the second weekend in July.

 In Halifax, the capital of Nova Scotia, enjoy your fall visit with a trip to the Halifax Pop Explosion.
 Held annually, two weeks after Thanksgiving, the Halifax Pop Explosion was founded in 1993 and originally sought to promote the Canadian grunge music scene.

 After the 1999 festival, it ceased to operate until it was brought back to life in 2001, with a broader scope of music, thus doubling in average attendance.
 Many music lovers from Bridgewater and Liverpool often make trips into Halifax for the festival.

 In early July, experience eight days of top jazz music at the TD Halifax Jazz Festival.
 With performances at venues all around Halifax – The Pavilion, The Company House, Alliance Francaise – you'll find a wide range of jazz bands performing.